 The therapist helps the client shift their thinking about this by helping them to see that they are not the content of their thoughts but the context in which they occur.
 In short, they learn to say: “I’m having the thought that I’m unlovable.”
 This practice can create a substantial amount of distance from painful thoughts.

 To describe what self-as-context means, we can think of the mind as a canvas on which we paint thoughts.
 Or we can think of our mind as the sky and our thoughts and feelings as the weather.
 The sky is simply the place where weather occurs.
 It is not the storm, but the context where the storm occurs.

 Embodying this mindset with thoughts and feelings allows the person to detach from the inevitable highs and lows of human existence.
-One powerful technique for teaching this to clients is the Leaves on a Stream meditation, which you can find in our Positive Psychology Toolkit.
+One powerful technique for teaching this to clients is the Meditation for Radical Acceptance.

 Committed action is the most visible behavior change aspect of ACT since it occurs in the external world, in the here and now.
 Once clients have identified their values, they commit to taking actions that will allow them to live in alignment with those values.